Sevington

-Sevington (/en/) is a village in the civil parish of Sevington with Finberry, in the Ashford district, in Kent, England.
+Sevington (/ˈsɛvɪŋtən/) is a village in the civil parish of Sevington with Finberry, in the Ashford district, in Kent, England.

 History

 The geographically small village of Sevington is first recorded in the Domesday Book of 1086, where it appears as Seivetone.
 It appears as Seyueton in the Feet of Fines for 1314.
 The name means "the town or settlement of Sægifu", Sægifu being a woman's name.

 In 1872, the village had a population of about 113.

 St Mary's Church is the village's Norman parish church.
 It is a Grade I listed building dating from the 12th century, and has been altered at several times, first around 1200 and a second time in the 14th century, and underwent restoration in 1877 and 1936.
 The church is cut off from the village by the building of the Southern Orbital road.

 Geography and economy

 Sevington on the Southeastern Main Line.

 Much of Sevington's small tract of land is covered by Ashford business park areas which are connected with Ashford by post town status and by its road network, linking them closely with Ashford.

 At the start of the 21st century many changes took place in Sevington due to the building of the Orbital Business Park including the Ashford livestock market.

 The village/suburb of Willesborough bounds Sevington (along its long north-west border), while the new Finberry neighbourhood is to the south in Mersham but with its own amenities.
 High Speed 1, the Channel Tunnel Rail Link which adjoins the ordinary railway, passes through the parish.